Training for electoral early warning and early response actors

 When budgeting for the training, consider the following

-• Rental of a venue including catering & training materials
+• Rental of a venue including catering and training materials

 • Communication around the training